DEMOCRACY WATCH Bolsonaro, Trump Election Cases Share Similarities, but Not Rulings

 DEMOCRACY WATCHBolsonaro, Trump Election Cases Share Similarities, but Not Rulings

-Both Donald Trump and former Brazilian president Jair Bolsonaro focused on denigrating and discrediting their countries’ electoral processes even before a single vote had been cast; each claimed without any evidence that his loss in the elections was the result of the election being “rigged”; and then each tried to stay in power even though he had lost the election.
+Donald Trump and former Brazilian president Jair Bolsonaro both posed a serious threat to their countries’ democracies: they both worked hard to diminish voters’ confidence in democracy by routinely denigrating and discrediting their countries’ electoral processes even before a single vote had been cast; each succeeded in persuading many of their supporters to believe in the Big Lie – referring to a fictitious, imaginary “rigged” election as the reason for their loss; and then each tried to stay in power even though both had lost the election.
 Last June, Brazil’s electoral court blocked Bolsonaro from running for elections for eight years for publicly denying the legitimacy of the 2022 presidential election.
 The U.S. Supreme Court, sidestepping the question of whether or not Trump engaged in or provided aid and comfort to an insurrection, recently ruled that states cannot bar Trump from running for another term, and that it was a decision for Congress to make.
-A former Brazilian judge and legal scholar says deciding who can be blocked from running is perilous, fraught.

 The similarities are striking, though the legal outcomes were different.